ThunderDucc/modmailCheckup/Readme.md

 def next(username: String) -> discord.Embed:

     Gets the next thread.
-    we get the threadsByMod entry for that username and add 1 to the assosiated index, then call GenerateMessage to get the embed
+    We get the threadsByMod entry for that username and add 1 to the assosiated index.
+    Then call GenerateMessage to get the embed

 def back(username: String) -> discord.Embed: